 Database files are important to a storage administrator, because you normally do not want to backup the database files with your standard utilities, so you need to know what they are, and also some small database administration files are very important, so you need to know what they are and how to handle them.
+The different types of file that comprise an Oracle database and its supporting data include:

 In Oracle file terminology, data is stored logically in tablespaces and physically in datafiles.
 A tablespace is a logical partition that contains both a table and its indexes.
 Each datafile belongs to only one tablespace but a tablespace can consist of more than one datafile.
 Database file backups are usually managed by RMAN and so the files should be excluded from standard file system backups.
 Database file names usually look like sid.DBS.CONTROL.DBF, sid.DBS.DATABASE1.DBF, or sid.DBS.LOG1.DBF.
 Note that by convention, datafile extensions are .dbf, but this is a convention and can be changed so it is worth checking the file names with your DBA before adding the excludes.
 You can run several Oracle Database instances on each system, and each instance is identified by a unique 'sid' or system identifier in the filename above